julelang/jule/README.md

 But keep in mind that since it's out of official support, it's likely that the maintainers won't make the effort to fix it.
 <br><br>

-[See compiling documentations](https://jule.dev/pages/docs.html?page=compiler-compiling) for supported compilers and C++ standards.
+See [compiling](https://jule.dev/pages/manual.html?page=compiler-compiling) part of manual for supported compilers and C++ standards.

 <h2 id="os-support">Platform Support</h2>
 Jule supports multiple platforms.
 It supports development on i386, amd64 architectures on Windows, Linux and Darwin platforms.
 JuleC undertakes that the code and standard library it produces will be compatible with all these platforms.
-All supported platforms by JuleC are documented in the <a href="https://jule.dev/pages/docs.html?page=compiler-platform-support">platform support documentations</a>.
+All supported platforms by JuleC are documented in the <a href="https://jule.dev/pages/manual.html?page=compiler-platform-support">platform support</a> part of manual.

 <h2 id="building-project">Building Project</h2>

 > **Note** \
-> [Website documentation](https://julelang.github.io/website/pages/docs.html?page=getting-started-install-from-source) for install from source.
+> Please read the [install from source](https://julelang.github.io/website/pages/manual.html?page=getting-started-install-from-source) part of manual for compiling from source code.

 When you enter the directory where the source code is located, you can find some compilation scripts for compiling of JuleC. \
 These scripts are written to run from the [src](./src) directory: